OpenDFDL/daffodil-spark/README.md

 data that is described by a DFDL schema, and feed that data into Spark processing for parallel/scalable treatment.

-The example and unit test use PCAP (Packet capture) which is a binary data format that is useful as an example because binary data is exactly the kind of data people find hardest to access.
+There are two examples.
+One uses PCAP (Packet capture) data which is a binary data format that is useful as an example because binary data is exactly the kind of data people find hardest to access.

+Another example uses the GeoNames data - this is a big data set and the example shows how to split it up (quickly) so that you can operate on it in parallel with spark.
+In this case, just to convert it into "true real" XML, and write out a compressed RDD.

 The techniques here can be adapted to any data format described by a DFDL schema.

-The copy of the PCAP schema included here for testing/example may not be the latest one.
-Look on github for a more current one if you are actually interested in PCAP data per se.
+The copies of the PCAP and GeoNames schemas included here for testing/example may not be the latest.
+Look on github for a more current one if you are actually interested in PCAP and/or GeoNames data per se.

 == Additional thoughts for spark enthusiasts ==